 In previous releases this consolidation rule was contained within the Xen Domain module, due to the addition of the Citrix XenServer/XenSource XenServer module we have decided to separate it into a separate module to represent the common functionality used by both Citrix/XenSource modules.

 The consolidation rules require that we have identified both the host that is being contained and the containing domain, once both have been identified a HostContainment relationship is created between the two nodes.

-If the pattern is then able to identify corresponding Oracle VM Virtual Machine Software Instance (via an UUID match) then it will creates the HostContainment relationship between these two nodes.
+If the pattern was able to identify a Software Instance then it creates the relationship between the two nodes.